A recent revitalization of Gastown Vancouver, the city’s oldest neighbourhood, has added some refinement to the mix.

 Factor in a creative Mediterranean-style food menu and you’ll understand why this Gastown gem has become one of the hottest spots in the city.

-Just a stone’s throw from Maple Tree Square, the Blarneystone is a Vancouver institution pouring pints of Guinness and shots of Jameson since 1972.
+Just a stone’s throw from Maple Tree Square, the Blarneystone is a downtown Vancouver institution pouring pints of Guinness and shots of Jameson since 1972.

 The Blarneystone is Vancouver’s best answer to Temple Bar, offering Irish food and atmosphere in spades at a comparatively good prices.